wegroupwolves/wg-fe-assessment/README.md

 ### Before starting

-- Create a git repository for yourself and commit the starting code
+- Create a git repository for yourself and commit the starting code (Avoid forking it)
 - Take a look around the project.
 If you haven't worked with Next.JS before, it might be useful to take a quick look at [the docs](https://nextjs.org/docs).
 Don't go too in depth though as you won't need any special functionalities it provides.
 - Check out the [Pokémon API](https://pokeapi.co/).
 You will be using this to fetch data.
 - Install dependencies by using `npm i` and start it with `npm run dev`.